roshanis/10kings/chapter8_kapilendra_deva_gajapati.md

 *From the military chronicles of Malik Hussain al-Deccani, Bahmani cavalry commander, witness to the rise of the greatest Hindu empire of the 15th century*

-*[Editor's Note: While Malik Hussain al-Deccani is a fictional character, Bahmani military commanders extensively documented their encounters with the Gajapati Empire during Kapilendra Deva's reign.
-This perspective reflects authenticated Islamic military accounts of the systematic expansion of Odishan power and the unprecedented challenge posed by Hindu resurgence in the Deccan during the 15th century.]*

 ---

 ### The Thunder of Two Hundred Thousand